rogerhu/compsci_guides/Linked-Lists.md

 # Linked Lists

 ## Introduction
 Let's start with an example of a very important Linked List.
 For any running program, the most fundamental structure that explains the program's state at any time is the [Call Stack](https://manybutfinite.com/post/journey-to-the-stack/).
-If you have had the experience of staring down the face of a nasty run-time bug, you might attest to this.
+If you have had the experience of staring down the face of a nasty runtime bug, you might attest to this.
 For example, here is an image of a call stack while debugging in the Chrome Browser.

 ![Chrome Browser Call Stacc](https://i.ibb.co/sVMGhSs/anon.png)